Nothing Really Matters: Background and writing

 "Nothing Really Matters" was written by Madonna and American producer and songwriter Patrick Leonard, and was produced by herself alongside British producers William Orbit and Marius De Vries.
 The song was inspired by Madonna's daughter Lourdes Leon, whom she gave birth to in 1996.
 These events inspired a period of introspection for the singer.
 "That was a big catalyst for me.
 It took me on a search for answers to questions I'd never asked myself before," she said to Q magazine in 2002.
 Madonna begun writing the song with Leonard during developing her album Ray of Light.
-However, unlike their previous work dynamics, Leonard gave little input during studio sessions and only co-wrote four songs for the album, including "Nothing Really Matters".
-As a result, Madonna did not want him to produce the track.
+Leonard co-wrote four songs for the album, including "Nothing Really Matters".
+For production, Madonna desired "a certain European sensibility that I couldn’t have gotten from an American producer" such as Leonard.
 Her manager Guy Oseary then telephoned Orbit, and suggested that the latter send some songs to Madonna.
 Orbit sent a 13-track digital audio tape (DAT) to her, which included a demo version of "Nothing Really Matters"'s music.
 According to Madonna, she had been a fan of Orbit's work for a long time and was pleased with the demo version, which he started to work on.